 What are its characteristics?

 With a taste profile at 70% the sweetness of sucrose, it is comparable in texture and bulk, making it well-suited for low calorie substitution.
 Since allulose is not as sweet as sucrose, larger quantities are needed to achieve the same level of sweetness.
-Alternatively, allulose can be used in combination with low-calorie, high intensity sweeteners, such as sucralose or stevia, to achieve the desired sweetness without adding calories.
+Alternatively, allulose can be used when combining sweeteners, such as sucralose or stevia, to achieve the desired sweetness and mouthfeel sweetener properties without adding calories.

 What applications are approved for use?